 1. Royal Caribbean’s Perfect Day at CocoCay – Bahamas

-Royal Caribbean has upped the ante on the cruise ship private island game with their new Perfect Day Island Collection.
-This will be a series of private island destinations around the world, starting in the Bahamas with Perfect Day at CocoCay.
+Royal Caribbean has upped the ante on the cruise ship private island game with Perfect Day at CocoCay in the Bahamas.

-Once the island emerges in 2019, guests can expect an unparalleled cruise port vacation experience with the first overwater cabanas in the Bahamas; the largest wave pool and largest freshwater swimming pool in the Caribbean; and the tallest waterslide in North America.
-Perfect Day at CocoCay will also provide a remarkable dry experience via the highest vantage point in the Caribbean — up to 450 feet — by climbing into a tethered helium balloon.
+Guests can expect an unparalleled cruise port vacation experience with the first overwater cabanas in the Bahamas; the largest wave pool and largest freshwater swimming pool in the Caribbean; and the tallest waterslide in North America.
+Perfect Day at CocoCay provides a remarkable dry experience via the highest vantage point in the Caribbean—up to 450 feet—by climbing into a tethered helium balloon.

 At the heart of CocoCay is the Thrill Waterpark, featuring two water towers with a total of 13 slides, including the 135-foot-tall Daredevil’s Peak, fully vertical Screeching Serpent, and a kid-friendly obstacle course pool.
-Families will also love the Family Tower with six multi-rider slides.
-Splashaway Bay will give kids even more buckets of fun thanks to fountains, pools, sprinklers, geysers, water cannons and whirlpools — plus five kid-size waterslides and two massive drench buckets.
+Families also love the Family Tower with six multi-rider slides.
+Splashaway Bay gives kids even more buckets of fun thanks to fountains, pools, sprinklers, geysers, water cannons and whirlpools—plus five kid-size waterslides and two massive drench buckets.